 There was a time when people used to say that automation is only present in big car manufacturing plants, where robots are constructing cars from the ground up and assembling the whole car in less than an hour.
-On the other hand, we have technology which many people said to be science fiction, but in 2020 we are seeing the catheterization of AI waning, as our lives and use of technology has become a common ground for AI implementation.
+On the other hand, we have technology which many people said to be science fiction, but in 2020 we are seeing the catheterization of AI waning, as our lives and use of technology has become a common ground for Artificial Intelligence implementation.
 So, as a company which technology should you be rooting for to incorporate into your business?
-Well, let’s find out, shall we?
+Well, let’s find out, Artificial Intelligence Vs Automation, shall we?

 What is Artificial Intelligence?

 Don’t worry, we are not going to bore you, AI is a much broader and general term which is used to explain anything that is computer software-based, but tries to act and perform tasks like a human.
 These tasks could be learning, planning, and solving a problem.

 Let’s give you an example, if you say, “I saw a red sports car while returning from college.”
 Well, yes, you did, and it is technically correct.
 Still, this statement doesn’t cover any specific car, which could be Ferrari, Audi, Maserati, etc., the same goes for AI; you need to dig deeper to know which AI technology will help you in your business.

 Automation, on the other hand, may or may not be based on artificial intelligence.
 You acquire industrial level automation using some sensors and make the machines do something on their own.
 The automation which we see right now in industries, evolved through the first and third industrial revolution, in the production cycle of manufacturing companies is not AI.

 Now, we have production lines with automatic testing, control systems, and automated mechanical labours.
 These machines can do work with precision and efficiency without asking for a break during the shift.
 What else could you wish for as an industrialist?

 The Difference in Artificial Intelligence Vs Automation